 Ensure that each illustration has a caption.
 Supply captions separately, not attached to the figure.
 A caption should comprise a brief title (not on the figure itself) and a description of the illustration.
 Keep text in the illustrations themselves to a minimum but explain all symbols and abbreviations used.

 Number tables consecutively in accordance with their appearance in the text.
 Place footnotes to tables below the table body and indicate them with superscript lowercase letters.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
 If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references should included in the reference list.

 Reference management software

-Acta Graphica recommends the use of reference management software such as Mandalay or Endnote.
-Using plug-ins to wordprocessing packages, authors only need to select Harvard reference style when preparing their article and the list of references and citations to these will be formatted according to the journal style which is described below.
+Acta Graphica recommends the use of reference management software such as Zotero, Mandalay or Endnote.
+Using plug-ins to wordprocessing packages, authors only need to select "Vancouver with brackets" style when preparing their article and the list of references and citations to these will be formatted according to the journal style which is described below.

-For references Acta Graphica uses Harvard Reference format (Author - Date).
+For references Acta Graphica uses "Vancouver with brackets".
 Examples are shown below.
 You may download the citation style here.

 3.6.
 Submission checklist